webpod/zurk/README.md

 <sup>
 – cute sounds but never friendly. <br/>
-– eat all kinds of materials.
+– eats all kinds of materials.
 </sup>

 # 🔬🧫